chensyCN/llm4ea_official/readme.md

 ### Acknowledgement

 The code is based on [PRASE](https://github.com/qizhyuan/PRASE-Python) and [Dual-AMN](https://github.com/MaoXinn/Dual-AMN), the dataset is from [OpenEA benchmark](https://github.com/nju-websoft/OpenEA), preprocessed by using the dump file `wikidatawiki-20160801-abstract.xml` from [wikdata](https://archive.org/download/wikidatawiki-20160801).
+The OpenEA dataset is licensed under the GPLv3 License.

 ### License